prevedel-lab/sbs-gpu-acceleration/readme.md

 ## Repository organisation
 ### Matlab-pipeline
 This is the software used to process and analyze the recorded data.
-You can test it with the included 2 datasets (XY and XZ plane of a Zebrafish).
 Read more about it [here](./Matlab-pipeline/readme.md).
+To try it, go to *SI-scripts > douple-peak-zebrafish* : it contains the dataset and processing scripts of 2 datasets (XY and XZ plane of a zebrafish).

 The code and the precompiled binaries were tested and are running with the following configuration : Matlab 2021.b and Cuda 11.5.
 If you're running a different setup, you might have to recompile or rewrite a bit the code.